 This approach was raised by a revolutionary minority of anarchists, the Friends of Durruti Group.
 Fed up with the class compromises of the anarchist union leadership, they called for completing the revolution by overthrowing the republican capitalist state and replacing it with a national defense committee elected through the mass unions.
 In their 1938 Towards a Fresh Revolution, they denounced the political support of the Popular Front: "We are opposed to collaboration with bourgeois groups.
 We do not believe that the class approach can be abandoned.
 Revolutionary workers must not shoulder official posts, nor establish themselves in the ministries. . .
-That would be tantamount to strengthening our enemies and tightening the noose of capitalism." (p.
-38)
+That would fact they politically criticized the Kerensky regime for its waffling and weakness in defending democracy.
+They maintained contact with other parties for purposes of practical coordination only.
+In later years, Trotsky often cited this incident as a guide to action.
+Trotsky summarized it, "Support them technically but not politically." (p.
+305) Lenin was even clearer about not supporting the liberal government.
+At the time, he wrote ("To the Central Committee of the R.S.D.L.P."),

-However, the Friends of Durrutti accepted practical, material, cooperation with the bourgeois state, until they were able to overthrow it: "For as long as the war lasts, collaboration is permissible - on the battlefield, in the trenches, on the parapets, and in productive labor in the rearguard." (same) Anarchists could not hope to win over the workers who were fooled by the liberals, the Communist Party, the Socialists, and so on, unless they were willing to engage in practical, concrete, cooperation against fascism.
-Unfortunately, the Friends of Durruti organized too late to be effective in changing the course of the war.
 "Even now we must not support Kerensky's government.
 This is unprincipled.
 We may be asked: aren't we going to fight against Kornilov?
 Of course we must!
-But this is not the same thing; there is a dividing line here...We shall fight, we are fighting against Kornilov, just as Kerensky's troops do, but we do not support Kerensky.
+But this is not the same thing; there is a dividing line here...
+We shall fight, we are fighting against Kornilov, just as Kerensky's troops do, but we do not support Kerensky.
 On the contrary, we expose his weakness.
 There is the difference."
 (Selected Works, vol. 2, p.
 222)